TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 38/Psalms 38.10.md

 ---

-My heart throbbeth, my strength faileth me: As for the light of mine eyes, it also is gone from me.
+My heart throbs.
+My strength fails me.
+As for the light of my eyes, it has also left me.